locxter/chtgpttlbx/README.md

 ## How to use it

 Build the JAR via `gladle clean standalone` and then run it via `java -jar build/libs/chtgpttlbx-ng-1.0-standalone.jar`.
 You will also need to enter your own OpenAI key on first launch, in order to start a chat and make requests.
 If you don't already have one, you can get it from the [OpenAI developer platform](https://platform.openai.com/account/api-keys).
+Please keep in mind that the text and video summarizers are limited to 12.500 characters due to the context limitation of GPT-3.5-Turbo.

 ## How to a commit a tool